scm-manager/scm-review-plugin/pr_change_tracking.md

 comment, we have (at least for Git repositories; this may be different for Mercurial or other systems):

-- For global comments
+1. For global comments
-  - the current revision of the source branch,
+   1. the current revision of the source branch,
-  - the current revision of the target branch,
+   1. the current revision of the target branch,
-  - the current revision of the merge base.
+   1. the current revision of the merge base.
-- For file comments additionally
+1. For file comments additionally
-  - the revision of the old file (may be not set or artificial like `0000000` for added files),
+   1. (depending on the scm provider) a index hash of the old file (may be not set or artificial like `0000000` for added files),
-  - the revision of the new file (may be not set or artificial like `0000000` for deleted files),
+   1. (depending on the scm provider) a index hash of the new file (may be not set or artificial like `0000000` for deleted files),
-  - the name of the old file (may be not set or artificial like `/dev/null` for added files),
+   1. the name of the old file (may be not set or artificial like `/dev/null` for added files),
-  - the name of the new file (may be not set or artificial like `/dev/null` for deleted files).
+   1. the name of the new file (may be not set or artificial like `/dev/null` for deleted files).
-- For inline comments additionally
+1. For inline comments additionally
-  - the line number in the new version for added lines,
+   1. the line number in the new version for added lines,
-  - the line number in the old version for deleted lines,
+   1. the line number in the old version for deleted lines,
-  - the line numbers for both the old and the new version for changed lines,
+   1. the line numbers for both the old and the new version for changed lines,
-  - the content of the line,
+   1. the content of the line,
-  - the context of the line (preceding and following content),
+   1. the context of the line (preceding and following content),
-  - the "hunk" notation for the block of the change (eg. `@@ -1,6 +1,8 @@`).
+   1. the "hunk" notation for the block of the change (eg. `@@ -1,6 +1,8 @@`).

+_Mind that the index hash seems not to be supported by Mercurial._

-## Target Vision
+## Target vision

 This is what we want to achieve:

-- In the "Comments" view, __inline comments__ shall be displayed with a partial context, that is they shall be displayed with a number of preceding and following lines from the diff at the time of creation.
+1. In the "Comments" view, __inline comments__ shall be displayed with a partial context, that is they shall be displayed with a number of preceding and following lines from the diff at the time of creation.
 When the current revision of the file does not match the revision of the file at creation time, the comment shall be marked as outdated.
-- __Global comments__ shall be marked as "outdated", when they were written for a release that is no longer the head of the source branch.
+1. __Global comments__ shall be marked as "outdated", when they were written for a release that is no longer the head of the source branch.
-- __Global comments__ shall _not_ be marked as "outdated", when the merge base changes.
+1. __Global comments__ shall _not_ be marked as "outdated", when the merge base changes.
-- __File comments__ shall be marked as "outdated", when the current file revision does not match the revision of the file at the time comment was created.
+1. __File comments__ shall be marked as "outdated", when the current file version does not match the version of the file at the time comment was created.
-- __File comments__ shall _not_ be marked as "outdated", when the merge base file revision does not match the base revision of the file at the time comment was created.
+1. __File comments__ shall _not_ be marked as "outdated", when the merge base file version does not match the base version of the file at the time comment was created.
-- Outdated __file comments__ shall still be shown in the diff view, provided that the file is still part of the diff.
+1. Outdated __file comments__ shall still be shown in the diff view, provided that the file is still part of the diff.
 When the file was renamed, the comment shall only be shown in the comment overview.
-- __File or inline comments__ for reverted files (that is, the file is no longer part of the diff) shall be marked as outdated and only be visible in the comment overview.
+1. __File or inline comments__ for reverted files (that is, the file is no longer part of the diff) shall be marked as outdated and only be visible in the comment overview.
-- __Inline comments__ for files that have another source _or_ target revision than at the time of the creation of the comment shall not be displayed inline in the diff, but the file shall have a mark that there are outdated inline comments present.
+1. __Inline comments__ for files that have another source _or_ target revision than at the time of the creation of the comment shall not be displayed inline in the diff, but the file shall have a mark that there are outdated inline comments present.
 These comments shall be shown in a popup when the mark is clicked, each with its original context.

 ## Possible solution